djsutherland/website/README.md

 My homepage.

 The main interesting bit is how it generates a website / bib file / CV with Jinja templates from [a YAML file](papers.yaml) containing paper info.
-Feel free to steal ideas; this repository, _except for `photo.jpg`_,  is public domain under the Unlicense.
+Feel free to steal ideas; this repository, _except for `photo.jpg` and `cv.tex`_,  is public domain under the Unlicense.

 Requirements: